Logo du gouvernement du Québec.

 For more information

-To learn more about Québec’s debt and the Generations Fund, see the section entitled The Québec Government’s Debt: section The Québec Government’s Debt, Québec Budget Plan - March 2024 of the the Québec Budget Plan – March 2024.
+To learn more about Québecs debt and the Generations Fund, see the section entitled The Québec Government’s Debt of the Update on Québec’s Economic and Financial Situation – Fall 2024.